irishgordo/harvester-wiki/Example:-Adding-new-API-object-types-and-controllers.md

 		},
 	})
 ```
-3. Run `go generate`.
-It will generate codes for clients, controllers, CRDs, etc.
+3. Run `make generate`.
+It will start a container that generates codes for clients, controllers, CRDs, etc.
 ```sh
 $ make generate
 # some output...